-Richmont is opening a portion of this course in the Trauma Certificate to Richmont alumni and the surrounding community for Continuing Education Credit.
+Richmont is opening a portion of this course in our Trauma Specialization to Richmont alumni and the surrounding community for Continuing Education Credit.
+Please note that this is only a portion of an entire course offered for a reduced fee.
+If you are interested in auditing or taking the entire course for course credit, please contact our registrar.
 This event is not sponsored by the alumni association and does not fall under the benefits of founding membership status.

 *Format for both days is 8:30am – 5:30pm with a 1-hour lunch on your own